shmorri/docs-casa-prod/docs/source/index.md

 ## Overview

-Gluu Casa ("Casa") is a self-service web portal for people to manage their authentication and authorization data in an organization's [Gluu Server](https://gluu.org/docs/ce).
+Gluu Casa ("Casa") is a self-service web portal for people to manage authentication and authorization data for their account in the [Gluu Server](https://gluu.org/docs/ce).

 For example, people may need to:

-- Enroll, delete and manage their two-factor authentication (2FA) credentials (e.g. U2F keys, mobile apps, phone numbers)
+- Enroll, delete and manage their two-factor authentication (2FA) credentials (e.g. security keys (U2F), mobile apps, phone numbers, etc.)
 - Turn 2FA on and off
-- View and manage which apps are authorized to access what personal data
+- View and manage which apps have been authorized to access what personal data
 - View trusted devices

-Casa provides a portal for people to perform these functions and more.
+Casa provides a portal for people to perform these account security functions and more.

 ## Two-factor authentication